BrendaTosini/BrendaTosini/README.md

 # 💫 About Brenda:
 Hi!
-I'm a passionate programmer from Argentina, 27 years old, with a strong desire to learn and grow in the development world.
+I'm a passionate programmer from Argentina, with a strong desire to learn and grow in the development world.
 I love exploring new technologies, solving problems, and contributing to projects that help me expand my knowledge.
 My goal is to continue developing my skills and collaborate on projects that make a positive impact.

 Thank you for visiting my profile, and feel free to contact me!